a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 There is an additional server that hosts some background jobs.
 These jobs are fired upon a given schedule.
 The jobs are designed to process batches of transactions.
 When these jobs are executed, any outstanding/pending bank transactions are updated in their respective accounts.

+> The current background job runs on a nightly schedule to process posted transactions.
+Normally, posted transactions would be gathered from a pending queue.
+For this OpenHack, the current background job simply creates between 1 and 15 random transactions (i.e. debit and/or credit) for each account, adds the transactions to the account's register, then updates the account's available balance.

 The following diagram shows the application server architecture:

 ![Application architecture](images/initialArch.png)